SSKubyshkin/frontend-mentor-challenges/1 QR code component/README.md

-# WORKS IN PROGRESS, THIS IS A TEMPLATE
+# WORKS IN PROGRESS, THIS IS A TEMPLATE OF README.MD

 # Frontend Mentor - QR code component solution